 In recent years, his work has been included in group exhibitions at the Museum of Fine Arts Houston, the Pennsylvania Academy of Fine Arts in Philadelphia, the Crocker Museum in Sacramento, and the Grand Rapids Art Museum.

-His artwork is included in the permanent collections of twenty-seven museums including the Museum of Modern Art, Metropolitan Museum of Art and the Whitney Museum in New York, the National Gallery in Washington, the Art Institute of Chicago, the Museum of Fine Arts, Houston, the Cleveland Museum of Art, the Harvard University Art Museum in Cambridge, Yale University Art Gallery in New Haven, and the National Museum of Prints and Drawings in Berlin.
+His artwork is included in the permanent collections of twenty-eight museums including the Museum of Modern Art, Metropolitan Museum of Art and the Whitney Museum in New York, the National Gallery in Washington, the Art Institute of Chicago, the Museum of Fine Arts, Houston, the Cleveland Museum of Art, the Harvard University Art Museum in Cambridge, Yale University Art Gallery in New Haven, and the National Museum of Prints and Drawings in Berlin.

 Sheinkman's art has been written about and reproduced in Art in America, Artnews, The New York Times, The New Yorker, TimeOut New York, The Boston Globe, The Los Angeles Times, The Philadelphia Inquirer, El Pais, Il Mattino, Die Welt, and many other publications

 He is currently represented by Von Lintel Gallery in Los Angeles, Steven Zevitas Gallery in Boston, and Pace Prints in New York.